 Delivering personalized, omnichannel experiences is one of the biggest challenges marketers of today face.
-To effectively set up a personalization engine, marketers need to include personalization rules, data analyses, content curation, and manual configuration.
+To effectively set up a personalization engine, marketers need to include personalization rules, data analysis, content curation, and manual configuration.
 While it’s still possible for marketers to do this at a small scale, when it comes to scaling, even the savviest marketers and business users will falter.

 This is where machine learning and artificial intelligence come into play to help them deliver personalized experiences at scale.
 According to Forrester, machine learning is a fundamental building block of artificial intelligence.
 With machine learning, computers can make predictions and decisions, recognize patterns, and learn from data.